 General Facts and Obesity Statistics Worldwide

-1. By definition, being overweight and obese means having abnormal or excessive amounts of fat, which may damage your health.
+1. Obesity facts suggest that being overweight/obese means having abnormal or excessive amounts of fat, which may damage your health.

 There is an easy way to determine if you are overweight.
 You can do it by calculating your body mass index, which is your weight in kilograms divided by your height in square meters (kg/m2).

 The World Health Organization defines being overweight as having a BMI equal to or higher than 25, and obese as having a 30 or higher BMI.
 For example, a 190 cm tall person who weighs 90 kg is nearly overweight because they have a 24.93 BMI.

-2. The most common cause of obesity is consuming more calories than needed.
+2. Global obesity statistics reveal that the most common cause of obesity is consuming more calories than needed.

 When talking about what causes obesity, the statistics aren’t discussed enough.
 You can hear many athletes and bodybuilders talking about their diets that involve seemingly too many calories.
 However, these people exercise ruthlessly to spend those calories.

 In short, if we consume too much food, we are more likely to become overweight — unless we increase physical activity.
 Sometimes the lack of exercise alone can be enough to gain weight, even with a balanced calorie intake.

 3. Overweight and obesity statistics show that over 1.9 billion adults are overweight, and more than 650 million obese.

 The numbers only seem to be going up, and it probably has a lot to do with increased intake of processed foods with added sugars.

 Even though obesity is associated with more prosperous countries, it now affects countries that are worse off economically.
 Later in the article, you’ll learn that the most obese countries in the world are far from wealthy, according to obesity facts.

 Some of the most dangerous conditions related to obesity include various types of cancer, type 2 diabetes, stroke, heart disease, and more.
 Quicker actions to prevent obesity can save many lives, which is why it’s essential not to ignore this serious problem.